 Nurses spend a tremendous amount of time and effort hunting & gathering.

-This time could be spent more efficiently in patient care.
-Storage and placement of supplies plays a vital role in this.
+This time could be spent more efficiently inpatient care.
+Storage and placement of supplies play a vital role in this.

 And the quality of care increases with more nursing care.